 - The water needs to be cold.
 Add ice cubes until you are ready to add the water to the dry ingredients.

 - Using a high-quality cocoa powder will lead to a better overall flavor.
+I also use cocoa powder in my Cherry Chocolate Brownies.

 See the recipe card below for a full list of ingredients and measurements.